Prayer Time in Calgary, Canada

 The Math Behind It

 To make this work, some clever calculations are used.
-These are based on:
+These or those.

 Latitude and longitude: These are like the Earth’s address.
-Latitude tells you how far north or south you are, and longitude tells you how far eastfar away west.
+Latitude tells you how far north or south you are, while longitude tells you how far away away east or west you are.
 They help figure out exactly when the sun rises and sets where you are.

 General Methods for Calculation